steveklewis/cog-funcs/topics/emotional_masks.md

 If the [essence of anger](essence_anger.md) is "No," then the essence of the mask of anger is "Yes," but not a healthy "Yes," but rather a deceptive and self-deceptive agreeableness.
 A person can only say "Yes" with anger when that person knows what they want and has said "No" to the alternatives.

 If the essence of fear is attention, then the essence of the mask of fear is lack of attention.
+To me, confusion is a more fundamental and pernicious mask than apathy and boredom, because there's no clarity in perceiving the world or oneself and others.
+Boredom and apathy sees the world as gray, but there is definition.
+Confusion sees the world as gray, but also as a fog.
+There's no contrast at all.